American Indian English: Pitch, intonation, and stress

 Features of prosody substantially contribute to differences between American Indian and General American accents.
-For example, even within the Colorado River Indian English, there are differing rules for stress placement on words.
+For example, even within the English of Colorado River Indians, there are differing rules for stress placement on words.
 However, these dialects do have similar intonation patterns, markedly different from General American: a lower level of pitch fluctuation and an absence of a rising intonation in questions.
 This is commonly stereotyped in American popular culture as a monotone, subdued, or emotionless sound quality.

-A 2016 study of various English-speaking indigenous North Americans (Slaveys, Standing Rock Lakotas, and diverse Indian students at Dartmouth College) found that they all used uniquely shared prosodic features for occasional emphasis, irony, or playfulness in casual peer interactions, yet rarely in formal interactions.
+A 2016 study of various English-speaking indigenous North Americans (Slavey, Standing Rock Lakotas, and diverse Indian students at Dartmouth College) found that they all used uniquely shared prosodic features for occasional emphasis, irony, or playfulness in casual peer interactions, yet rarely in formal interactions.
 The prosodic choices are presumably a way for these speakers to index (tap into) a shared "Native" identity.
-The documented sounds of this "Pan-Indian" identity include: higher pitch on post-stressed syllables (rather than stressed syllables); use of high-rising, mid, or high-falling (rather than simple falling) intonation at the ends of sentences; vowel lengthening at the ends of sentences; and syllable timing (instead of stress timing).
+The documented sounds of this "Pan-Indian" identity include higher pitch on post-stressed syllables (rather than stressed syllables); use of high-rising, mid, or high-falling (rather than simple falling) intonation at the ends of sentences; vowel lengthening at the ends of sentences; and syllable timing (instead of stress timing).

 Grammar

 American Indian English shows enormous heterogeneity in terms of grammatical structures.
-As a whole, it characteristically uses plural and possessive markers less than standard English (for example, one of the dog is here).
+As a whole, it characteristically uses plural and possessive markers less than standard English (for example, one of the dogs is here).
 Navajo, Northern Ute, and many other varieties of Indian English may simply never use plural markers for nouns.
 Lack of other verb markers is commonly reported in Indian speech too, like an absence of standard English's "-ed" or "-s" endings for verb tense.
-Verbs like be, have, and get are also widely deleted, and some varieties of American Indian English adds plural markers to mass nouns: thus, furnitures, homeworks, foods, etc. In general, verb constructions within American Indian English are distinctive and even vary wildly from tribe to tribe.
+Verbs like be, have, and get are also widely deleted, and some varieties of American Indian English add plural markers to mass nouns: thus, furnitures, homeworks, foods, etc. In general, verb constructions within American Indian English are distinctive and even vary wildly from tribe to tribe.

-"Errors" of grammatical gender in pronouns (she, her, him, etc.) occur in some American Indian English, for example, greatly documented in Mohave and Cheyenne English.
-Mohave and Ute English even delete implied pronouns altogether, as in I didn't know where you were, was too busy to look, waited for you at school, but weren't there.).
+Grammatical gender in pronouns (she, her, him, etc.) does not always align with the natural gender of a referent, particularly at the ends of sentences, in some American Indian English.
+For example, this is greatly documented in Mohave and Cheyenne English.
+Mohave and Ute English even delete implied pronouns altogether, as in I didn't know where you were, was too busy to look, waited for you at school, but weren't there.